Ballipadar

-Ballipadar is a village under Buguda block of Ganjam district located in Odisha, India.
-It is also a "Grama Panchayat", consisting of 3 villages: Balipadar, Sadasiba Pur Sasan and Sana Balipadar.
-According to the 2011 census it has a population of 5417 living in 1166 households.
+Ballipadar is a village in Odisha, India, under the Buguda block of Ganjam district.
+It is also a "Grama Panchayat," consisting of 3 villages: Balipadar, Sadasiba Pur Sasan and Sana Balipadar.
+According to the 2011 census, it has a population of 5417 in 1166 households.

 It should not be confused with Balipadar in the Badagada subdistrict or Balipadar in the Brahmapur Sadar subdistrict.

-Jogigumpha is famous from the Bhanj dynasty workshop of Silpi Jogi Maharana, which is situated at the south-west of Balipdar.
-Jogi Maharana belongs to Soma Vansa Bhardwaj Gotra.
+Jogigumpha, situated in the southwest of Balipdar, is famous for the Bhanj dynasty workshop of Silpi Jogi Maharana.
+Jogi Maharana belongs to the Soma Vansa Bhardwaj Gotra.
 He made a wooden doll named Kalabati that looked like a beautiful living girl.